React Components: Functional vs. Class

 Functional Components

-Here's an example of a functional component:
+To simplify the explanation, here's an example of a functional component in action:

 function Hello(props) {